Habits of high-performing distributed software teams

-Performant teams are what often make or break a tech company: there is a wide gap between ‘elite’ teams and the bottom 50%.
-Here are 5 best practices elite teams are using.
+Performant teams are what often make or break a tech company.
+Here are 5 best practices high-performing teams are using.

 Evolutionary scientists argue that working together is what enabled homo sapiens to succeed as a species.
 Humans are collaborative beings, and it’s not surprising that: